 South Pleasant Valley Road, Todd Lane, and Burleson Road

-Updated proposed designs for South Pleasant Valley Road (St. Elmo Road to Onion Creek Park):
+Update to proposed designs for South Pleasant Valley Road (from St. Elmo Road to Onion Creek Park)

-After reviewing community feedback on an initial proposal, the project team has updated and finalized the design for improvements along Todd Lane and Burleson Road between Oltorf Street and St. Elmo Road to enhance safety, mobility and transit access.
+After reviewing community feedback on the initial proposal, the project team updated and completed improvements to Todd Lane and Burleson Road between Oltorf Street and St. Elmo Road to enhance safety, mobility, and transit access.

-Final designs for Todd Lane and Burleson Road (Oltorf Street to St. Elmo Road):
+Final designs for Todd Lane and Burleson Road (from Oltorf Street to St. Elmo Road):

-Austin Transportation held an open house on December 11, 2019 to gather feedback on the safety and mobility needs of everyone who uses these streets.
-A survey was available through January 26, 2020 for community members to provide feedback.
+The Austin Transportation Department hosted a kickoff meeting on December 11, 2019 to gather input regarding the mobility and safety needs of all who use these streets.
+A survey was available until January 26, 2020 for feedback from community members.

 Project background and goals